PrettySsure/titanic/README.md

 # titanic
 titantic kaggle
 * Using lgmb model to predict the Survivals
-* Dataengineer contains feature extractions and data visualization
+* dataengineer.ipynb contains feature extractions and data visualization
 * The public score on kaggle is 0.80382